Kawara Museum of Takahama City, a Hometown of Ceramics|Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Access by public transport

-・From Nagoya Station, take the Meitetsu Main line.
-Alight at Chiryu Station and take the Meitetsu Mikawa line.
-Alight at Takahama-Minato Station and walk 10 minutes.
+• From Nagoya Station, take the Meitetsu Main Line.
+Get off at Chiryu Station and take the Meitetsu Mikawa Line.
+Alight at Takahama-minato Station and walk 10 min.

 • Access by car